Skip to main content

 Each instance is an isolated, secured OpenClaw agent running in its own container.
 You can run many instances concurrently — each gets its own browser, terminal, storage, and configuration.

-All images except glukw/openclaw-vnc-chrome support AMD64 and ARM64 architectures.
+All images except glukw/claworc-browser-chrome support AMD64 and ARM64 architectures.
 Use latest to always pull the most recent build.
+Homebrew is preinstalled in the agent image, so you can install additional packages inside any instance using brew install without extra setup.

-When a new version of the agent image is published under the same tag (e.g. :latest), you can pull it without recreating the instance.
+When a new version of an image is published under the same tag (e.g. :latest), you can pull it without recreating the instance.
 Open the instance Settings tab, find the Agent Image field, and click Update.
 Claworc pulls the latest version of the tag, stops the container, and restarts it with the new image.
-Persistent volumes (home directory, Homebrew packages) are preserved.
+Persistent volumes (home directory, Homebrew packages, browser profile) are preserved.
+The same Update button updates the browser image.

 The Update button only appears for admins, only when the instance is running, and only for tag-based images (e.g. :latest).
 Digest-pinned images (@sha256:...) cannot be updated this way — change the image reference in the instance settings instead.